hpssjellis/my-examples-of-iot-platforms/README.md

 #  Updated April 2024  Helium Console is not allowing new logins!

-Now what do we do.
-Let's start this research again
+Now what do we do?
+Let's start this research again!

-So far the sites I would like to try are datacake, adafruit.io, tago.io and quibitro  does anyone have other suggestions?
+So far the sites I would like to try are: datacake, adafruit.io, tago.io and quibitro  does anyone have other suggestions?

-Note: we will use chirpstack meteoscientific or Helium-iot as the interafce wityh the helium network, but if anyone has another suggestionb I am open to it.
+Note: we will use chirpstack, meteoscientific or Helium-iot as the interafce wityh the helium network, but if anyone has another suggestion I am open to it perferably a cloud data storage stie with 1-3 free devices that also has the LNS (LoRaWan network server) to the Helium network.
+First issue is that the full system from RAK2270 Sticker Tracker works and second can the site connect with all three: http (s), MQTT(s) and WebSockets.

+Lets start the research April 29th, 2024